Updated: 16th April, 2026

 Having a detailed understanding of the condition of your estate is the backbone of effective asset management.
-Rob Gould explains what condition surveys are, the benefits of undertaking them and how to commission them.
+In this blog, we explain what condition surveys are, the benefits of undertaking them, and how to commission them.

 Surveys and inspections can be utilised throughout the property life cycle.
 From conducting due diligence to assisting with pre-development planning, they are a versatile tool that can help you to make informed decisions about your estate.